JaBarosin/NodeApp/README.md

-  **Slack**
+  **Slack (Notification, Upload, and Global)**

     What it's used for?

+    The Slack Plugin allows posts of the pipeline build status to be sent.

-    This is used to send build notification to a slack channel as well as upload a summmary of the cbctl scan/validate results to the slack channel.
+    The This is used to send build notification to a slack channel as well as upload a summary of the cbctl scan/validate results to the slack channel.

     How to configure: